 Our team of reporters and editors covering the pandemic have decades of experience covering infectious disease, epidemics and public health; many have advanced degrees in science.
 They are hard at work using that expertise to explain the latest science and to put that news in context, so that people can make informed decisions for themselves, their families and their communities.

-Science News for Students, our website for ages 9 and up, is also publishing news on the coronavirus outbreak.
+Science News Explores, our website for ages 9 and up, is also publishing news on the coronavirus outbreak.
 These articles are readability-adjusted to make them more accessible, and are appropriate for students and adults.
-The coronavirus coverage on Science News for Students can also be republished by news organizations following these rules.
+The coronavirus coverage on Science News Explores can also be republished by news organizations following these rules.

 This FAQ explains what content is available to republish, our requirements for reuse and other useful information.